kirbymisa/Blue-Prism-VBO-check-empty-collection-vb/README.md

 # check-empty-collection-c#

-This is for Blue Prism Code Stage.
+This is for Blue Prism Global Code.

 The CheckCollectionEmpty class is defined, which contains a shared function named IsCollectionEmpty.
 The IsCollectionEmpty function takes a DataTable object as its argument and returns a Boolean value indicating whether the table is empty or not.